 The Faculty of Philology and Arts, University of Kragujevac (FILUM), symbolically inherited the tradition of Knjažestvo Srpsko Liceum, the first higher education institution of modern Serbia, founded in 1838 in Kragujevac by the efforts of Prince Miloš Obrenović.
 In 1839/1840 already, following the efforts of Atanasije Nikolić, the first Rector of Liceum, the German and French Language, Vocal and Instrumental Music and Drawing were introduced in the curriculum for the first time in Serbia.
 After moving Liceum to Belgrade (1841) a long period without university life in Kragujevac ensued.
 By the founding of the University of Kragujevac (1976) conditions were met for the renewed establishment of humanistic and artistic studies in Kragujevac.
 By the efforts of the management of the University, the city of Kragujevac and the Ministry of Education, the Teaching Department of the Faculty of Philology of the University of Belgrade was launched in the 1996/1997 academic year, within which lectures were held in the study programs of the Serbian Language and Literature and English Language and Literature.
 The French language and Literature and German Language and Literature studies were launched in the 1998/1999 academic year, as well as the study program of Spanish Language and Hispanic Literatures in the 1999/2000 academic year.
 Re-establishment of artistic studies in Kragujevac can be related to the founding of the Teaching Department of the University of Art in Belgrade during the 1998/1999 academic year.
 In this year, the study programs of Music Pedagogy, Accordion and String Instruments commenced, as well as the study program of Graphic Design during the 1999/2000 academic year.

 The Faculty of Philology and Arts of the University of Kragujevac (FILUM) was founded on April 23rd, 2002, as the best form of transforming the teaching departments of the Faculty of Philology and the University of Art in Belgrade at the time.
 The very act of founding was preceded by a several-month long struggle full of effort to prevent an incoming forceful closure of this first higher education school of humanistic-artistic orientation in Kragujevac, just a few years after it had brought the University of Kragujevac, the city and the whole region a new quality and prospects of development.
-In the first years after the founding, FILUM developed by introducing new study programs at the Department of Music Arts and the Department of Applied Arts.
+In the first years after the founding, FILUM developed by introducing new study programs at the School of Music Arts and the School of Applied and Fine Arts.
 During the 2004/2005 academic year the study programs of Flute and Solo Singing were activated, as well as the study program of Music in the Media in 2005/2006, unique in Serbia in terms of its structure, and the study programs of Mural Painting and Interior Architecture in 2006/2007, as well as the study program of Piano in 2007/2008.

-The establishment of PhD studies in Philology with two modules (Language and Literature), the first of the kind in Serbia, was a decisive moment in the teaching and scientific development of FILUM, and especially of the Department of Philology.
+The establishment of PhD studies in Philology with two modules (Language and Literature), the first of the kind in Serbia, was a decisive moment in the teaching and scientific development of FILUM, and especially of the School of Philology.
 During the following years, through the accreditation process, the existing study programs were innovated, and studies at three levels (undergraduate, master’s and PhD level) were established in accordance with the principles of the Bologna Declaration.
-At the Department of Philology, the study program of the Italian Language and Literature was launched in 2013/2014, as well as the study program of PhD Academic Studies in Serbian Language and Literature, unique in Serbia in terms of its structure.
+At the School of Philology, the study program of the Italian Language and Literature was launched in 2013/2014, as well as the study program of PhD Academic Studies in Serbian Language and Literature, unique in Serbia in terms of its structure.
 The initiation of PhD artistic studies of Accordion in the 2016/2017 academic year, as well as the study of Wind Instruments (Oboe, Clarinet, Horn and Bassoon) was the turning point in the development of artistic studies at FILUM.

 The teaching development of FILUM during the fifteen years of its independent existence would not have been possible without continuous efforts to raise the quality of scientific research and artistic creation, as well as without striving to establish and expand international cooperation with European colleges and universities.

-Immediately after the founding of FILUM in 2003, on the initiative of Mališa Stanojević, PhD, the first head of the Department of Philology, a Journal for Literature, Language, Art and Culture – Nasleđe was launched.
+Immediately after the founding of FILUM in 2003, on the initiative of Mališa Stanojević, PhD, the first head of the School of Philology, a Journal for Literature, Language, Art and Culture – Nasleđe was launched.
 The first two issues of the journal were edited by prof. Slobodan Lazarević, PhD, and ever since the third issue the journal has been edited by prof. Dragan Bošković, PhD, who, along with the international editorial board of the journal, is still the editor of this journal, it being the leading journal of national significance (M51).
 The special value of the journal is reflected in the publication of thematic volumes, which are edited by teachers and associates of FILUM.
 Since 2008, FILUM has been a co-publisher of the international journal (category M24) called Srpski jezik (engl.
 The Serbian language), and in the years to come the teachers of FILUM took over the editing of the journal called Lipar, published by the University of Kragujevac, and the journal called Liceum, published by the Center for Scientific and Research of the Serbian Academy of Science and Arts (SANU) and the University of Kragujevac.

 A genuine turning point and improvement of scientific research at the Faculty of Philology and Arts can be related to the establishment of scientific projects.
 The first scientific project of basic research, strategically and financially supported by the Ministry of Education and Science of the Republic of Serbia, was the project 148024: Srpski jezik i društvena kretanja (engl.
 Serbian Language and Social Movements) (2006-2010), which was headed by prof. Miloš Kovačević, PhD.
 The project had fourteen researchers, seven of them belonging to FILUM.
 This project was scientifically one of the most proliferative projects in the country, and it particularly enabled scientific conferences to be established at the Faculty, promoting the teaching staff and enhancing the work of scientific youth.
 In the period 2009-2010 an anthropologically oriented project was established entitled 159016: Teorija Milutina Milankovića i antropologija globalnog zagrevanja: istorijski uzroci I društvene posledice (engl.
 The Theory of Milutin Milanković and the Anthropology of Global Warming: Historical Causes and Social Consequences) led by prof. Aleksandar Petrović, PhD.
 In the 2011-2017 project cycle two new projects have been implemented at FILUM: 178018 – Društvene krize i savremena srpska književnost: nacionalni, regionalni, evropski, globalni okvir (engl.
 Social Crises and Contemporary Serbian Literature and Culture: National, Regional, European, Global Framework) (Head: prof. Dragan Bošković, PhD), which has sixteen researchers, twelve from FILUM, and the one with the greatest number of researchers in the country belonging to the field of language and literature, project 178014 – Dinamika struktura savremenog srpskog jezika (engl.
 The Dynamics of the Structures of Contemporary Serbian Language) headed by prof. Miloš Kovačević, PhD, with thirty-five researchers (eighteen of which belong to FILUM).